Here’s how we picked this list of the best discs for backhand throws (skip ahead to jump straight to the reviews.)

 - Fade: 1

-The M4 is so generous with the glide, it’s a beauty to watch.
+The M4 is so generous with its glide, it’s a beauty to watch.
 This mid-range disc is very easy to control, even for beginners, and can be utilized for wooded courses, tunnel shots, and turnovers.

 The M4 is known for its comfortable feel, and in durable 500 plastic, you can trust that this disc will hold up to trees it may end up meeting.